adamjmurray/launchpad/README.txt

 Put this folder somewhere on your Max search path (see Options -> File Preferences)

-Get started with the help patches for launchpad.in and launchpad.out.
+Get started with the maxhelp files for launchpad.in and launchpad.out.

 ------------------------